 - A title page with full title and subtitle (if any).
-For the purposes of blind refereeing, full name of each author with current affiliation and full address/phone/fax/email details should be supplied on a separate sheet.
+For the purposes of anonymize refereeing, full name of each author with current affiliation and full address/phone/fax/email details should be supplied on a separate sheet.

 - An abstract of 100-150 words.

 - Up to 6 keywords.

 Books for review should be sent to Ruth Leitch, Graduate School of Education, Queen's University Belfast, BT7 1HL, United Kingdom.